Initial investigation blames Navy for USS Fitzgerald collision

 "They did nothing until the last second," one official said.
 "A slew of things went wrong."
 A second official said the crash "will wind up being our (the US Navy's) fault."

-The collision between the Fitzgerald and the ACX Crystal on June 17 claimed the lives of seven US sailors.
-It took place 56 nautical miles off the coast of Honshu, Japan in an area heavily traveled by commercial shipping.
+The collision between the Fitzgerald, a guided-missile destroyer, and the ACX Crystal on June 17 claimed the lives of seven US sailors.
+It took place 56 nautical miles off the coast of Honshu, Japan, in an area heavily traveled by commercial shipping.

-The initial findings are just the first stage in what is expected to be a lengthy inquiry.

-The officials say investigators are also looking at the possibility that the ship was traveling at a higher speed than expected in order to reach a location it was due to arrive at the next next day.
+The officials say investigators are also looking at the possibility that the ship was traveling at a higher speed than expected to reach a location it was due to arrive at the next day.

-The preliminary findings will now be reviewed by the 7th Fleet Commander Vice Admiral Joseph Aucoin even as the investigation continues and they are likely to lead to recommendations about potential punishment.
+The preliminary findings will now be reviewed by the 7th Fleet commander, Vice Adm.
+Joseph Aucoin, even as the investigation continues and they are likely to lead to recommendations about potential punishment.

 The ongoing investigation is known inside the Navy as a "dual purpose" review, meaning it is both fact finding and will address the accountability of various service members.
 In addition to the US Navy, the US Coast Guard and Japanese naval and maritime authorities are all conducting investigations.